xiaabdfe/bdfepush/docs/abyss-95.md

 	* Same can be applied in other phase transitions.
 However, for Ranger Phase 3, it is not recommended as you have to be ready to dispel.

 # Tips
+* Job Difficulty: Ranger < White Mage < Black Mage < Knight ~ Thief

 ## Knight
 * Poison and Waste immunity
 * Bind, Bleed if possible
 * Phalanx 2, 3
+* Auto-buff sword to dilute the buffs from being dispelled and auto-heal for aggro
+* While gear-wise Knight isn't particularly difficult, solo White Mage is not easy

 ## Black Mage
 * Blind, Waste, Bleed immunity
-* Demon, New Year 17 and Ancient/Lotus Rods are required
+* Aspir and Fastcast are absolutely required
-* High DPS requirement to defeat the boss
+* Dualcast helps a lot because of reload increase
+* Mdef-ignore multi-hit nukes are highly recommended

 ## White Mage
 * Poison, Waste, Bleed immunity
 * Bind if possible
-* Due to reload increase, powerful auto heal is needed for one of the White Mages
+* Due to reload increase, decent auto heal is recommended for one of the White Mages
+* Auto buff is recommended for one of the White Mages so that important buffs are less likely to be dispelled
+* Reload reduction helps a lot
-* Typical for one of the White Mages to go mono wind or mono fire (with Coffee Book)
+* Typical for one of the White Mages to go mono wind or mono fire
-* Build in a way to maximize Black Mage DPS in quick succession
-* More hastes help
+* Try to have as many offensive buffs as you can (depending on DPS)
+* Timing your buffs between phases smoothens the transitions tremendously

 ## Thief
 * Blind, Waste, Bleed immunity